danishsheikh1122/issueTrackerFulltackApp/README.md

 # Bugfixed
 -   editor in issues/new page is ssr but requires client side events so we make it client component

+# Refactoring imports
+-   refactoring and organising all imports in components folder